 Resolutions: Resolutions are formal statements regarding an Association’s policies.
 All Heritage Eagle Bend’s resolutions are compiled into one (1) list for ease of review.

 Residential Improvement Guidelines (RIGS): The Residential Improvement Guidelines outline the architectural standards of the community.
-All exterior projects / improvements must be submitted and approved prior to installation.
+All exterior projects / improvements require advanced approval and must be submitted and approved prior to installation.
 Fines can be assessed for projects undertaken without approval.

 What is the Board of Directors?

 The Board of Directors is made up of volunteer residents elected every April with terms beginning May 1st.
-Per the governing documents, the Board operates on behalf of the property owners by implementing policies, standards, procedure and develops the annual budget.
+Per the governing documents, the Board operates on behalf of the property owners by implementing policies, standards, and procedures and develops the annual budget.
 HEB is comprised of a Master Board of Directors and two (2) Sub-Associations.
 Traditions (duplexes) and Villages (townhomes) have their own elected Board of Directors and are self-managed by their Boards.

 MSI is the third-party accounting firm who collects the monthly assessments, see For Realtors and Prospective Residents on the website at www.heritageeaglebend.com under the About Us tab for more information on MSI, status letters, closing fees, transfer fees, etc.

-When does the Board meet and can I attend the meeting?
+When does the Board meet, and can I attend the meeting (s)?

 The Board generally meets on a monthly basis to discuss ongoing issues and perform regular business duties such as approving minutes and financials.
 The Board also has regular work sessions.
-These meetings are open to the public and the meeting times are posted in the monthly newsletter.
+These meetings are open to residents and the meeting times are posted in the monthly newsletter.
 Traditions (duplexes) and Villages (townhomes) meet quarterly.
 Please check with the Welcome Desk at the Clubhouse to confirm dates and times: 303-693-7788 or firstname.lastname@example.org .